Tyrthurey/unlockedvoidsea/README.md

 * If installed on the client, it uses a nice in-game menu (via Catnip/Ponder) for easy configurin

 ### Config
-You can edit settings through the "Mods" menu in-game or by editing `unlockedvoidsea-server.toml` in your world's `serverconfig` folder.
+You can edit settings through the "Mods" menu in-game or by editing `unlockedvoidsea-server.toml`.
 Note that on dedicated servers, you need OP permissions to change settings via the menu.

 ### Required Mods
 * [Create: Aeronautics](https://modrinth.com/mod/create-simulated)